A Beginners Guide To Skiing

-Pick up a piste map when you collect your pass for the lifts – it will have every piste on it - or you can download phone apps that show your position on the resort (be aware these apps can sometime be inaccurate and battery life is shorter in cold weather.
+Pick up a piste map when you collect your pass for the lifts – it will have every piste on it - or you can download phone apps that show your position on the resort, be aware these apps can sometimes be inaccurate and battery life is shorter in cold weather.

 Each mountain has a ski patrol team that maintain the pistes and ensure that everyone is safe.
 Feel free to ask them for directions, advice or any other questions.

 How do I avoid injuring myself when skiing?